FOOD MAKES MICHIGAN GREAT AGAIN

 I went thinking I could teach Michiganders a thing or two about how food activists could reach out to the community-at-large and use food to build social cohesion and overcome polarization.
 I left Michigan with a deep respect not only for the extraordinary diversity of what farmers grow there, but also the outgoing, imaginative and entrepreneurial energy of Michigan’s grassroots food scene — not to mention what Hoey calls the plain old “Midwest niceness” of its population.

-The once-famous auto industry, and many of the Fordist-era heavy assembly line industries spun off from it, are largely in the past.
+The once-famous auto industry and many of the Fordist-era, together with the assembly line industries spun off from it, are mostly in the past.
 But food production remains full of promise, and the food practices emerging within communities are way ahead of the curve.
 Michiganders need to host more food conferences so we can learn from them.
 (And the tourism department should help pay for the food conferences, and treat that as an investment in the state’s reputational capital!!)

 UNIVERSITY OF MICHIGAN, ANN ARBOR